ThomasYangth/thomasyangth.github.io/_pages/about.md

 My name is Tian-Hua Yang, and I am currently a second-year graduate student in the Department of Physics at Princeton University.
 My advisor is <a href="https://phy.princeton.edu/people/dmitry-abanin">Prof. Dima Abanin</a>.

 My research interest lies in the theory of many-body quantum dynamics.
-Broadly, I am looking to understanding the mechanisms behind thermalization and its absence, with a focus on the perspective of operator dynamics and the role of dissipation.
+Broadly, I am interesting in all sorts of interesting phenomena and emergent structure hidden intricatedly in the vast Hilbert space of quantum many-body systems.
+In specific, I am focusing on (1) the perspective of operator dynamics (i.e., Heisenberg picture), and (2) the role of dissipation, how phenomena in Lindbladian dynamics is related to properties of the underlying Hamiltonian.

 I am also interested in applying novel mathematical tools to quantum many-body physics.
-One current topic I am interested in is free probability theory.
+Two topics I am currently interested in are free probability theory and operator algebra.

 My research experience also includes quantum simulations theory and non-Hermitian physics.
-I am also broadly interested in bridging "non-Hermitian physics" and non-unitary many-body dynamics.
+I am also interested in bridging "non-Hermitian physics" and quantum many-body systems - more specifically, whether, and how, the exotic properties of non-Hermitian marices (non-normal operators) would manifest themselves in quantum dynamical problems with non-unitary evolution.

 See a list of my publications on <a href="https://scholar.google.com/citations?user=MXF9R18AAAAJ&hl=en">Google Scholar</a>.